callmepartario/og-dhsrd/README.md

 ## Editorial Mission

 - More readers are players than GMs.
-- Some can't see or use the official character sheet, or are developing their own character sheet solutions.
+- Some readers can't see or use the official character sheet, or are developing their own character sheet solutions.
 - Some readers prefer metric units.
 - Present information so reading orders provide better information groups.
 - Correct suspected misprints and increase consistency in formatting of game terms.